 Also read our Best Water Filter article for the Top 8 water filters including jugs, faucet filters, under-the-sink filters, wholehouse filters and water bottles.

 The first question you should ask is what problem you want to solve?

-- Your water drinkable (potable) but tastes and smells poorly
+- Tap water is drinkable (potable) but tastes and smells poorly

-- Concerned about or there is a risk of lead contamination
+- Concerned about or risk of lead contamination

-- The tap water is not drinkable and needs to be treated due to risk of e.g. bacteria (Legionella, E.coli) or viruses (enteroviruses)?
+- The tap water is not drinkable and needs to be treated due to risk of e.g. bacteria (Legionella, E.coli, etc) or viruses (enteroviruses)?

 Generally public tap water in Europe and North America is safe to drink unless your local water provider tells you otherwise.
 However, this doesn’t mean that it’s clean or healthy.
-See the water quality report guideline.
-Once you know what the problem you want to solve is then you can evaluate and choose the appropriate filter technology below.
+Contaminants can leach from the pipes or local water tanks.
+There can also be issues with unregulated contaminants such as microplastics.

-There are different types of water filters depending on budget, preference, convenience and ease of installation/use:
+Water filters available based depending on budget, preference, convenience and ease of installation/use:

-- Water pitchers – just fill it up with water and it filters it for instant use or place in the fridge to keep cool.
-E.g. Soma and Brita
+- Water jugs – just fill it up with water and it filters it for instant use or place in the fridge to keep cool.
+E.g. Soma, PitcherPro by TAPP Water and Brita

 - Faucet filters – installs directly on your faucet and usually have a switch to turn filtering on and off.
 E.g. Tapp Water, Culligan and PUR.